Makaveli1O/SamuelLiska.Dev/README.md

   - Games can be played directly in the browser
   - Supports Brotli / Gzip compression
 - **EF Core with Seeding**
-  - Automatically seeds sample games, features, and relationships
+  - Automatically seeds sample games, features, and relationshipsF
   - Uses **many-to-many** join tables: `CategoryGame`, `GameFeature`
-- **Deployable Anywhere**
-  - Supports IIS (Windows Hosting)
-  - Azure App Service or Azure Static Hosting

 ---